mich930/chess/README.md

-# chess
+#Chess
+ This is a simple chess bot wrote in Python with the help of python-chess.
+ I advise using pypy when running it to speed it up, otherwise it may flag often.
+ You can try playing it on lichess.org/@/robocik when its actually running.

+##Features:
- Python chess bot using Negamax with alpha-beta pruning, PST & Move Ordering
+ - Negamax algorithm with alpha-beta pruning
+ - Piece-Square Tables
+ - Move Ordering
+ - Capture Search
+ - Syzygy Tablebases for 3,4 and 5 pieces
+ - Integrated with lichess.org by Berserk

+##Hopefully coming soon:
+ - Openings Book
+ - Zobrist Hashing
+ - Transposition Table
+ - Iterative Deepening
+ - Maybe more...